Women who are undergoing fertility treatment can significantly increase their chances for pregnancy by tracking ovulation.

 Our team at Pacific Fertility Center Los Angeles offers five tips for tracking ovulation so you can improve your chances of getting pregnant.
 Let's dive in!

 Being familiar with your menstrual cycle is essential for those wanting to increase their chances of pregnancy.
 In addition to knowing how regular you are, you should know how long your cycle typically lasts.

 For example, do you menstruate every 28 days without fail?
 Or are there some months that differ?
 Women with regular menstrual cycles can usually track ovulation fairly easily.
 If you have an irregular cycle, there are still ways to optimize your fertility.

 When you are ovulating, your basal body temperature goes up.
-As the window of fertility begins, your temperature will start to climb.
+This means that as your window of fertility begins, your temperature will start to climb.

-If you are trying to become pregnant, we recommend taking your body temperature daily so you can determine your baseline.
+If you're trying to become pregnant, we recommend taking your body temperature daily so you can determine your baseline.
 When you see that your temperature is going up, it means you are ovulating.

 Similar to home pregnancy tests, ovulation tests involve assessing your urine for hormones.
 If your hormone levels are high, it indicates that you are about to ovulate.
 Most ovulation assessment kits come with seven tests.
 This allows you to see your hormone levels rise each day, indicating that you are reaching the peak of fertility.

 Believe it or not, vaginal discharge can tell you a lot about ovulation.
 When your body enters the window of fertility, the mucous will become thin and stretchy, not unlike the consistency of egg whites.

 This is actually the body’s natural way to promote pregnancy.
 It occurs because the sperm can more easily reach the egg.
 In contrast, when you are not ovulating, your vaginal discharge will typically be thicker.